BIOLOGY AND PLANT PHYSIOLOGY

 Course contents summary

+General characteristics of plants and their importance for man.
 Tissues and organs of higher plants.
 Anatomy of root, stem and leaf.
 Photosynthesis process.
-The seed.
+The seed: structure and chemical composition.
 The flower and sexual reproduction.

 Foundations of life.
 Characteristics of living beings.
 Unicellular and multicellular organisms.
 Growth and development.
 Metabolism.
 Movement and response to stimuli.
 Reproduction and evolution.